SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 ## HTTP Access

-There are several steps to expose any of the management endpoints over HTTP:
+To expose any of the management endpoints over HTTP:

-* Add a reference to `Steeltoe.Management.EndpointCore` or `Steeltoe.Management.CloudFoundryCore`
+1. Add a reference to `Steeltoe.Management.EndpointCore` or `Steeltoe.Management.CloudFoundryCore`.
-* Configure endpoint settings, as needed
+1. Configure endpoint settings, as needed.
-* `Add` the actuator to the service container (e.g. `AddHealthActuator()`)
+1. `Add` the actuator to the service container (for example, `AddHealthActuator()`).
-* `Use` the middleware to provide HTTP access ( e.g. `UseInfoActuator()`)
+1. `Use` the middleware to provide HTTP access (for example, `UseInfoActuator()`).

-> Note: each endpoint will use the same host and port as the application.
+>NOTE: Each endpoint uses the same host and port as the application.
 The default path to each endpoint is specified in its section on this page, along with specific `Add` and `Use` method names.

-If you are using all of the Steeltoe endpoints to integrate with Pivotal Apps Manager, use `AddCloudFoundryActuators()` and `UseCloudFoundryActuators()` to add them all at once instead of including individual methods:
+If you use all of the Steeltoe endpoints to integrate with Pivotal Apps Manager, use `AddCloudFoundryActuators()` and `UseCloudFoundryActuators()` to add them all at once instead of including individual methods, as shown in the following example:

 ```csharp
 public class Startup